 - Ensure you have received the required training related to confined space and Hydrogen Sulphide

-- Acquire the necessary PTW and received the Job Safety Analysis
+- Acquire the necessary PTW and receive the Job Safety Analysis

 - Ensure that Gas-Test is performed

-- Ensure you are aware about the emergency procedure to be taken in case of needs
+- Ensure you are aware of the emergency procedure to be taken in case of needs

 - Get all the necessary PPE as breathing apparatus, toxyclips, escape set, etc